Jean-Jacques Rousseau — "It is precisely because the force of things always tends to destroy equality tha…"

 It is precisely because the force of things always tends to destroy equality that the force of legislation must always tend to maintain it.

 "Man is born free, and everywhere he is in chains.
-One thinks himself the master of others, and still remains a greater slave than they."
+Those who think themselves masters of others are indeed greater slaves than they."

 Found in 1 providers: grok